Journal · May 8, 2026

 This is what kept the Castle Wall from drifting back into the cooperative-only path during build.
 The pressure to cut corners on either side is constant; the pressure to cut corners on enforcement specifically gets dressed up as developer experience.
 It isn’t.

-Castle Wall Phase 1 on Linux landed in PRs #124 and #125 last week, with the chain-wiring fix in PR #131 and the full TCP-bypass coverage closed in PR #132.
-203 Rust integration and unit tests pass against a real kernel binding, including the DoH and DoT bypass coverage that makes the difference between a real wall and a hopeful one.
-Here is what is in the box.
+Castle Wall Phase 1 on Linux landed source modules in PRs #124 and #125, with the chain-wiring fix in PR #131 and the full TCP-bypass coverage closed in PR #132.
+203 Rust integration and unit tests pass against a real kernel binding, including the DoH and DoT bypass coverage that distinguishes a real wall from a hopeful one.
+Current correction: those source modules are not wired into the shipped daemon boot path.
+Open defect: IC-02, IC-03, IC-04.

 Kernel binding.
-The wall enforces at the Linux kernel level using nftables for packet routing decisions, cgroup v2 for per-process scope (each wrapped agent gets its own egress policy, not a shared one), and NFQUEUE for in-line decisions on packets the kernel hands up to user space.
-Allowed traffic flows with under-10-millisecond p99 overhead.
-Disallowed traffic does not reach the wire.
+The source modules implement Linux kernel-level enforcement using nftables for packet routing decisions, cgroup v2 for per-process scope, and NFQUEUE for in-line decisions on packets the kernel hands up to user space.
+That path is test-proven, but not installed by the shipped daemon.
+Open defect: IC-02, IC-04.

 Bypass coverage.
 A prompt-injected agent does not just send HTTP.
 It tries DNS exfiltration.
 It tries DNS-over-HTTPS to a vendor-controlled resolver.
 It tries DNS-over-TLS to the same.
 It tries raw sockets.
 It tries every transport a normal Linux process can reach.
-The Phase 1 daemon enforces against the full set, verified end-to-end on real cgroups with real packet flow: plain-DNS, DoH, and DoT bypass attempts each spawn a real subprocess inside the agent’s cgroup, emit a real packet, get caught by the kernel’s cgroupv2 socket match, route through the per-agent chain into NFQUEUE, and resolve to a deny verdict in the audit log.
-The DoH and DoT tests matter because every previous L7 agent firewall the category has shipped misses one or both, and every miss is a ship-side covert channel.
+The Phase 1 tests cover plain-DNS, DoH, and DoT attempts with real cgroups and real packet flow.
+Current bound: the shipped daemon does not call the enforcement loop that those tests assemble.
+Open defect: IC-02, IC-04.

 Daemon architecture.
 The kernel-touching code lives in a privileged daemon written in Rust.
 The unprivileged Sanctuary process talks to the daemon over a JSON-RPC inter-process channel authenticated with an Ed25519 handshake on every session, so a compromised user-space process cannot speak for an unrelated wrapped agent.
 The daemon never trusts user-space input on its own merit; every policy update is signed, and the manifest store implements trust-on-first-use against the operator’s own key.